oo0-o0/oo0-o0/README-EN.md

 <div>

-  I’m a Computer Science student at **CEFET-MG** and a technology enthusiast.
+  I’m a Computer Science student at **CEFET-MG**.
 My personal goal is to transform concepts into visually captivating and functional experiences, creating solutions that merge innovation and impact.

   ✨ **Passionate about continuous learning and bringing ideas to life with beauty and purpose**
   🔍 **Interests**: Databases, Web Development, Design, and Interactive Solution Development.